 Prepare working reagent Aʹ by mixing 1 mL of reagent A (alkaline copper tartrate solution) with 20 µL of reagent S (surfactant solution).

-Load 5 µL of water (negative control), BSA standard (protein standard and positive control) or protein sample in each well of a 96-well plate.
+Load 5 µL of water (negative control), BSA standard (protein standard and positive control) or protein sample in each well of a 96 well-plate.

 Add 25 µL of reagent Aʹ in each well.
 Carefully add 200 µL of reagent B (Folin reagent) per well avoiding any bubble formation.
 Cover the plate with aluminum foil and wait for 5-10 min.